The Top 3 Strategies To Grow Your Business

 Some may have insight into new apps that are to be launched or developments that are to be made to existing apps.
 None will be game changers or revolutionary.
 If you use those words to describe anything then you seriously need to read my previous blog post about Buzzwords!
 But whatever insight anyone has, nobody can correctly predict a trend.
 Or for that matter predict the success of any app.
 Trends happen.
 You can market for them and take an educated guess about them, but many and most take us by surprise.

-Social media will inevitably change yet again in 2017 but how, when and why is best left to the people developing and creating the apps and social media platforms.
+Social media will inevitably change yet again this year but how, when and why is best left to the people developing and creating the apps and social media platforms.
 Everything else is just guess work and hearsay from the rest of us.

-So, what are the strategies you need to be following in 2017?
+So, what are the strategies you need to be following this year?
 What tips can I give you that are going to be your golden ticket to success?

 I know we’ve been saying this for a while now, but content really is still king.
 But what content?
 Trends are still going in the direction of video.
 And they are right to do so.
 But individual tastes all vary as does engagement factors of different demographics.
 A younger audience will prefer video content.
 An older audience will prefer written.
 Different products lend themselves more to visual content.
 Certain industries can capitalise more from live streaming.
 Therefore, rather than jumping on the bandwagon of whatever the latest passing trend is, it actually pays to know the type of content your target audience are more likely to engage with.
 But also, does that content then naturally lead itself to a clear call to action that your audience can follow?